Floquet Engineering of Two Dimensional Photonic Waveguide Arrays with $\pi$ or $\pm2\pi/3$ Corner states: Numerical result

+where $\mathbf{I}$ is identity matrix with the same size as $H_{n}$.
+Because the bending of the waveguide is strictly along the direction that starts from the center of the unit cell and points to the corresponding lattice site, the modulation of the structures preserves the $C_{6}$ rotational symmetric of the honeycomb lattice with static Kekule distortion.

-If the waveguide are arrayed in honeycomb lattice with Kekule distortion, the bulk energy band is gapped.
-The zigzag nanoribbons have two nearly flat bands near to zero energy, but the armchair nanoribbons remain gapped.
+For the static model with $d_{2}=0$ and $d_{1}\ne0$, the bulk energy band is gapped.
+The zigzag nanoribbons have two nearly flat bands near to zero energy, but the armchair nanoribbons remain being gapped.
 We considered the nanoflake with armchair edge and four corners, including two zigzag corners and two armchair corners.
 When the static Kekule factor $d_{1}$ is positive, the coupling strength of intra-unit cell is weaker than that of inter-unit cell.
 A zero energy corner state appear at each zigzag corner.
-On the other hand, if $d_{1}$ is negative, there is not zero energy corner state.
+The honeycomb lattice with Kekula distortion has $C_{6}$ rotational symmetry.
+The presence of zero energy corner state is protected by the crystalline symmetric, so that the system is in the topological crystalline insulators (TCIs) phase \cite{Wladimir19}.
+The topological invariant of the band gap around zero energy is defined in Ref \cite{Wladimir19} as $\chi^{(6)}=([M_{1}^{(2)}],[K_{1}^{(3)}])$, which equates to $(2,0)$.
+The corner charge, defined as $mod(\frac{1}{4}[M_{1}^{(2)}]+\frac{1}{6}[K_{1}^{(3)}],1)$, equates to $\frac{1}{2}$, so that there are two corner states.
+On the other hand, if $d_{1}$ is negative, the topological invariant is $\chi^{(6)}=(0,0)$, so that there is no zero energy corner state.